Cavalier King Charles Spaniel Grooming Guide

 Cavalier King Charles Spaniels have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Cavalier King Charles Spaniel's coat healthy and help you bond with your dog.

-With a typical weight of 13-18 lbs and lifespan of 9-14 yrs, the Cavalier King Charles Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Between the 13-18 lbs adult size and 9-14 yrs lifespan, the Cavalier King Charles Spaniel has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 Prospective Cavalier King Charles Spaniel owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.

 Brushing & Coat Care